-“A few minutes ago, precinct officers advised us that the prestigious law firm, Merrick, Dawson, and Brant are in the building, acting as Angel’s lawyers.
-You might remember that this woman, known only as the Chicago Angel, saved the lives of the firm’s founding partner, John Merrick, and his daughter, Veronica Merrick Fieldstone, by thwarting an underworld assassination attempt outside Barney’s Restaurant.
-This is Natalie Rumsfort of the Sun-TimesSentinel signing off.”
+“A few minutes ago, precinct officers advised us that the prestigious law firm Merrick, Dawson, and Brant are in the building, acting as Angel’s lawyers.
+You might remember that this woman, known as the Chicago Angel, saved the lives of the firm’s founding partner, John Merrick, and his daughter, Veronica Merrick Fieldstone, by thwarting an underworld assassination attempt outside Barney’s Restaurant.
+Natalie Rumsfort of the Sentinel signing off.”

 “Jeevika, did you snag a copy of that?” said Anne Merrick.